SebastienPoncelet/django-setup-practise/Recipe.md

 example:
 $ source env/bin/activate
 (activate is created)
+- Deactivate the virtual environment with:
+$ deactivate
 - Install Django Rest Framework in the virtual environment:
 $ pip3 install djangorestframework
 - Add the rest_framework app to INSTALLED_APPS in the <app_name>/settings.py file.

 ## Create views
+- If views are split in multiple files:
+    - Create a <views> folder.
+    - Create 1 view file per view.
+    - Import all view files in <site_name>/<app_name>/views/__init__.py
 - If using class based views and ViewSets, 1 view <--> 1 model.

 ## Create serializers
 - Use ModelSerializer to keep the code concise.

+## Setup the corresponding urls
+- Register a view in the <site_name>/<app_name>/urls.py

 # Typical errors
--  Indentation Error: unindent does not match any outer indentation level --> there's a mix of tabs and spaces somewhere in the file.
+-  'Indentation Error: unindent does not match any outer indentation level' --> there's a mix of tabs and spaces somewhere in the file.